 Keep going back using the back button.

-Tap the forward button to proceed further.
+Hit the forward arrow to proceed further.

-The screen PIN is correct.
+The lock screen verification is done.

-Next is the Google Services page.
+This brings us to the Google Services page.

 For any queries or feedback, please leave a comment below.